 Peter Farrar is a graduate of the Sydney Conservatorium of Music with a degree in Jazz Performance.

-He has wide experience in performance from mainstream settings through to cutting-edge contemporary improvised music.
-He is known for his combination of dazzling technique and sublime tone, and is one of Australia’s most respected young saxophonists.
+He is one of Australia’s foremost jazz saxophone stylists, famous for his unmatched sound and the creative beauty of his improvising.
+Peter has wide experience in performance from mainstream settings through to cutting-edge contemporary improvised music.
+He is known for his combination of dazzling technique and sublime tone, and is one of Australia’s most respected saxophonists.

-Peter has a passionate interest in teaching, to which he brings a unique, but effective, improvisation-based approach.
+Peter has a passionate interest in teaching and genuine enthusiasm for his students.
+He is equally adept at coaching young students in school band repertoire, preparing teens for HSC performance and auditions, and inspiring aspiring jazz players through a unique, but effective, improvisation-based approach.
 He has experience not only as a private teacher, but also tutoring outstanding student ensembles and coordinating exciting mentoring projects for younger musicians.

 Peter has performed with leading Australian and international artists including Mike Nock, Dale Gorfinkel, Jim Denley, Amanda Stewart, Wadada Leo Smith and Cor Fuhler.
 He also works with such groups as Splinter Orchestra, 8-ball, Dave Panichi Septet and Farfinkel Pugowski